rioter00/MAGD487/ResumeBuilding.md

 - Be concise.
 Be honest.

 - Use bullet points to stay organized.
-Larger sections should not have bullets.
+Larger sections usually don't have bullets.

 - Most resumes are one pages.